Israel–Nepal relations: Trade

+Expat workers

-Nepal has been supplying Israel with manpower.
-A number of Nepalese citizens work in Israel and there is demand for more manpower from Nepal.
+A number of Nepalese citizens work in Israel as there is a demand for more workers from Nepal.

 It is estimated that about 12,000 Nepalese foreign workers are residing in Israel, most of whom are women working as caregivers.

-Israel has clarified it would not allow Nepali workers in its territory due to the ill-practices followed of Nepali manpower agents rendering the efforts from Nepali side to reopen Israel as a labor destination futile.
+Israel has clarified it would not allow Nepali workers in its territory due to the ill practices followed by Nepali manpower agents rendering the efforts from the Nepali side to reopen Israel as a labor destination futile.

-Israel had stopped Nepali workers in April 2009, saying Nepali manpower agents had charged exorbitant fees with the workers, created nexus with Israel-based Nepali brokers and sent low-skilled workers.
+Israel stopped Nepali workers in April 2009, saying Nepali manpower agents had charged exorbitant fees to the workers, created nexus with Israel-based Nepali brokers, and sent low-skilled workers.

-Recently, Israel has clarified to the Nepali mission in Israel, it would not reopen the process of welcoming Nepali workers until the activities of manpower agents are ‘improved’, according to sources at labor ministry.
+Recently, Israel has clarified to the Nepali mission in Israel, it would not reopen the process of welcoming Nepali workers until the activities of manpower agents are ‘improved’, according to sources at the labor ministry.